CatsIllustrated - BY THE NUMBERS: The Blue-White Game

 6 - Assists for both Ashton Hagans and Immanuel Quickley.

-11 - Rebounds for junior center Nick Richards and freshman forward Keion Brooks Jr.
+11 - Rebounds each for Nick Richards and freshman forward Keion Brooks Jr.

 12 of 41 - Combined 3-point shooting for the two squads, only 29 percent.